MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-25/README.md

 # Generic Real Estate Consulting Project
 All commands are assumed to be run from the root folder if not specified otherwise.
+Some plots have difficulties rendering when viewed from the web version of GitHub.
+Therefore, it is recommended to use Visual Studio Code, as plots render as required.

 ## External Datasets Used:
 (DataVic)